 Forza Horizon 4 actually takes a step back from Forza Horizon 3 rather than having you run the festival you are instead another festival patron looking to rise through the ranks of the Festival and be declare King Of The Festival.

-While it may sound like it might be a downgrade nothing has really changed you still compete in races and earn XP and credits to unlock cars and increase your rank in the festival however the overall progression system has changed and changed for the better.
-Rather than having a basic unlock system that unlocks content as you increase rank each race is split into a different discipline like Street, Dirt and Drag each time you compete in a race you earn Influence (Horizons XP System) and you level up that discipline which in return unlocks new events and new items.
-Speed Traps, Danger Zones and Drift Zones have also returned and they are better than ever unlike in Forza Horizon 3 when a zone is started you phase through cars preventing you from wrecking into another car which will prevent many a controller from being thrown.
+While it may sound like it a downgrade the structure hasn’t really changed you still compete in races to earn XP and credits to unlock cars and increase your rank in the festival however the overall progression system has changed and changed for the better.
+Rather than having a basic unlock system that unlocks content as you increase rank each race is split into a different discipline like Street, Dirt and Drag each time you compete in a race you earn Influence (Horizons XP System) and you level up that discipline which in return unlocks new events and new customization items.
+Speed Traps, Danger Zones and Drift Zones have also returned and they are better than ever unlike Forza Horizon 3 when a zone is started you phase through cars preventing you from wrecking into another car which will prevent many a controller from being thrown.

 This freedom in progression affects every aspect of the game from racing to finding the 200 Bonus Boards to even stuff like making Vinyls and making Blueprints eveything you do can make progression and it’s a system I hope Forza keeps in the future.